Comment on page

 Terminology

-Client is a term that can mean many things.
-In general a "client" is a consumer of some service, a game for example as in the executable you run to play the game ... that is a "Game Client" even if there is no network its still a client.
-Within a single program such as your game you may have components that are acting as a "client" to other components that are acting as a "server" this is actually rather common.
+The client is a term that can mean many things.
+In general a "client" is a consumer of some service, a game for example as in the executable you run to play the game ... that is a "Game Client" even if there is no network it's still a client.
+Within a single program such as your game, you may have components that are acting as a "client" to other components that are acting as a "server" This is rather common.

 In general networking when we say "Client" we mean that which is connected to a "Server".
-This gets more complex in P2P where one of the "Clients" is also the "Server" also know as a "Host" some networking APIs refer to this as "Host" as opposed to "Server" to try and differentiate the concepts.
+This gets more complex in P2P where one of the "Clients" is also the "Server" also known as a "Host" or "Listen Server".

-Aka a High-Level Application Program Interface … see what we say HLAPI now.
-When we use this, we are usually referring to a networking tool like Mirror, MLAPI, FishNetworking, Mirage, etc. they are APIs but not all of it.
-What they do is handle the relationship between your game objects and the network … they tend to refer to the network as LLAPI
+Aka a High-Level Application Program Interface โฆ see what we say HLAPI now.
+When we use this, we are usually referring to a networking tool like Mirror, NetCode for GameObjects, FishNetworking, Mirage, etc. What they do is handle the relationship between your game objects and the network โฆ they tend to refer to the network as LLAPI

-Most commonly this means a "Client" that is acting like a "Server" in a Peer to Peer network session.
+Most commonly this means a "Client" that is acting like a "Server" in a Peer to Peer network session also known as a Listen Server.

 As noted in HLAPI this stands for Low Level Application Program Interface.
-When you’re talking about tools like Mirror, MLAPI, etc. they have a concept of a “transport” that is the part of the system that deals with sending and receiving information and handling connections.
-The interface that transports is built on … that is a LLAPI.
-In the case of Steam based networking solutions that would be SteamNetworking and SteamNetworkingSockets as the LLAPI that is used to create the various Steam Transports.
+When youโre talking about tools like Mirror, NetCode, etc. they have a concept of a โtransportโ that is the part of the system that deals with sending and receiving information and handling connections.
+The interface that transports is built on โฆ that is a LLAPI.
+In the case of Steam-based networking solutions that would be SteamNetworking and SteamNetworkingSockets as the LLAPI that is used to create the various Steam Transports.

-This term gets abused so very often by the developers of networking APIs making it one of the hardest things to understand when first starting out.
+This term gets abused so very often by the developers of networking APIs making it one of the hardest things to understand when first starting.

 A lobby IS NOT a networking feature

 A lobby is best thought of as a chat room or meeting place.
-It exists before there is a network session set up at all, in fact its where your player's will meet to agree what kind of network session should be set up.
-In most cases when the network session comes up and the player's join it, they would leave the lobby they had meet in.
+It exists before there is a network session set up at all it is where your players will meet to agree on what kind of network session should be set up.
+In most cases when the network session comes up and the players join it, they would leave the lobby they had met in and the lobby would cease to exist.

 Lobbies can be used for loads of features that have nothing at all to do with networking or even multiplayer.
-Exsactly what all you can do with the concept of lobby really depends on what tools, APIs and backend services your using in your game.
-For example Steam API has a concept of lobby that ties into matchmaking, friend groups and so much more.
+Exactly what you can do with the concept of lobby depends on what tools, APIs and backend services you are using in your game.
+For example, Steam API has a concept of the lobby that ties into matchmaking, friend groups and so much more.
+It can be used to form parties/groups with friends, drive simple chats and house per-person metadata.

-PS: A Room IS NOT a lobby, its a strange concept used by some networking systems as a sort of pore mans matchmaking service.
-It really doesn't make any since if you stop to think about what its really doing.
+A similar term Room IS NOT a lobby, it is a strange concept used by some networking systems as a sort of pore mans matchmaking service.
+It doesn't make any sense if you stop to think about what it is doing.
 See the entry for "Room" in this article for more information.

-This is a type of network topology that describes a "client" connecting to another "client" as opposed to a separate server such as one hosted in the cloud.
-This contrasts with Client / Server.
+With almost every other usage of the term/phrase, This is a type of network topology that describes a "client" connecting to another "client" as opposed to a dedicated server such as one hosted in the cloud.
+That is a P2P connection involves Clients and a Listen Server and contrasts with the similarly abused term "Client/Server" which refers to Clients and a Dedicated Server.

 This is a messy term with little value so we avoid using it.

-This can mean a few things but when its your HLAPI or your network service provider talking about it ... this is a concept that needs to go die in a whole somewhere.
+This can mean a few things but when it is your HLAPI or your network service provider talking about it ... this is a concept that needs to go die in a hole somewhere.

-What this really is, is a network connection to an assumed point aka the "room".
-Its used by a few tools as a sort of pore mans discovery system or as a pore mans matchmaking system.
+What this is, is a network connection to an assumed point aka the "room".
+It is used by a few tools as a sort of pore man's discovery system or as a pore man's matchmaking system.

 In my opinion ... which I am sure will irritate many networking API authors